c4tandl/ctl/src/markdown/pages/internships/overview-and-testimonials.md

 * Return with resources to put to use in their classrooms: forms, evaluations, minilessons, syllabi
 * Experience a week-long period of reflection and immersion (vs. a seminar or conference session)
 * Connect with other teachers in their cohort
-* Prepare to to act on what they have learned and make substantive changes in their own classrooms
+* Prepare to act on what they have learned and make substantive changes in their own classrooms

 *The Students of Visiting Teacher-Interns…*